The new Lodsworth Community Archive

-We are clearing and recording as many of the graves as possible in both the upper and lower churchyards, and results of this will be on display at our 15 November event.
+As mentioned before, we have cleared and recorded as many as possible of the graves in St Peter’s lower churchyard, and results of this were on display at our 15 November event.

 The Society wins Best Website of the Year Award

 We are delighted to announce that LHS is the proud winner of the ‘Best Website’ category of the prestigious annual awards from the Community Archives and Heritage Group (CAHG).
 An extract from their press release follows:

 “The Lodsworth website stood out for its all-round design, accessibility and quality.
 It is evident that a lot of thought has gone in to using easily-available templates and functionality, with clear links to the society’s research into local history and encouraging local residents to take an interest.
 Events pages are kept well up to date and the whole site contains a real community feel.
 While some websites focus on visual impact alone, the Lodsworth just seemed rooted in offering a quality experience.”

 The awards were announced on July 11th at the CAHG annual conference held at University College, London.
 The photograph shows Dr Nick Barratt, known for his presentation of the BBC series Who Do You Think You Are? who presented the award, with Ian Buckingham, the designer and creator of the website.

 Lodsworth businesses past and present

 Our autumn event in Lodsworth village hall in November 2015 was an amusing and informative evening exploring Lodsworth businesses past and present.
 Much more still needs to be researched, so please help if you can.
 Do you have historical information, photos or documents about Lodsworth:

 - Public houses

 If you can help, please contact Ian Buckingham with details of what you have.